6 Requirements for schools managing absence

 - the student has been absent for 10 consecutive school days.

-In the referral form, schools should provide information of all attempts to contact parents, students and emergency contact people and any information obtained.
+In the referral form, schools must provide information of all attempts to contact parents, students and emergency contact people and any information obtained.
 They must also ensure they keep written records of these attempts.

 The School Attendance Officer will then: